Accusations of ExxonMobil human rights violations in Aceh: Litigation

 In 2005 a US federal judge ruled that the case could proceed on District of Columbia state law claims, including wrongful death, theft by coercion and assault and battery, but dismissed claims under the ATCA and the Torture Victim Protection Act.
 In 2006 a motion to dismiss filed by ExxonMobil was dismissed, as was an appeal in 2007.
 In 2008 the US Supreme court, having invited the US Solicitor General to comment, declined to hear an appeal.
 In 2009 the District Court accepted Exxon's motion to dismiss, based on lack of standing by the plaintiffs' in a US court; this was reversed in 2011 by the appeals court.

 In 2014, a US federal court decided that the case could proceed; in 2015 that the claims sufficiently "touch and concern" the United States that they may proceed in US court.

+In 2023, the parties settled the case a week before trial.